pegasone/pegasone.github.io/index.md

 <h4>2020-09-24</h4>

 Here is another heat map of <b>Active cases per million</b>, generated today.
 The overall appearance has not changed much from one week ago.
-The more yellow the colour of a country, the higher the likelihood that you will find yourself surrounded by people who have tested COVID-19-positive (molecular test, not signs & symptoms) should you travel to that country around this date.
+The more yellow the colour of a country, the higher the likelihood that you will find yourself surrounded by people who have tested COVID-19-positive (molecular test, not signs & symptoms) should you travel to that country in the near future.

 ![Figure 21](/img/img027.png)